department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 - Coast Guard (as of October 1, 2018)
 - NOAA (as of October 1, 2018)

-Your service will provide you with information on when to use SOES.
+Your service provides you with information on when to use SOES.

 #### You can't use SOES if you are:
-- A public health service member
+- A Public Health service member
 - A Reserve or National Guard member with part-time SGLI coverage
 <br>